rsogllc/GNT/en/mining.md

 TH/s of mining equipment which will be delivered in thirty days is equivalent to having 7.4 TH/s of mining equipment today:

+    Note: I decided to change this and following formulas to use e^(diff_increase_percent*days).
+I'll update the text once I get the javascript calculators working.

     TK: javascript calculator
     TH/s    DC  Days   Today's Equivalent TH/s
     ----   ---- ----   -----------------------